rhysd/SoundKloud/README.md

 ### `hot_key`

 You can open SoundKloud without away from keyboard using hot key.
 Please be careful to choose the hot key because this is a global shortcut.
-Default value is `CmdOrCtrl+Shift+S`.
+Default value is `mod+shift+s`.
 If you want to disable hot key, please specify empty string.

 ### `flash_plugin`